How to create momentum in network marketing is one of the key pillars of success you’ll have to master.

 - Some solid recruiters

-- Some teachers (not professional teachers, but people who are good at teaching your system)
+- Some teachers (not necessarily actual teachers, but people who are gifted at teaching your system)

-- Tech Specialists (think website design and creation)
+- Tech Specialists (think website design and content creation)

 - Writers (think SEO)